Mike Ferreira

-Mike Ferreira (1955–2014) was a speedway rider from Zimbabwe.
+Michaal John Ferreira (1955–2014) was a Zimbabwean motorcycle speedway rider.

-Speedway career
+Career

 Ferreira rode in the top two tiers of British Speedway from 1974 to 1985, riding for various clubs.

-In 1981, he became the National League Riders' Champion.
+During the 1981 National League season he topped the league averages and became the National League Riders' Champion, held at Wimbledon Stadium on 26 September.
+He also doubled up with Crusaders teammate and fellow Zimbabwean Denzil Kent to win the National League Pairs.

 He reached the final of the British Speedway Championship in 1982.